amcsi/amysql/INSTALL.md

 Installation
 =

-Copy files
+Copy files:

         AMysql.php
         AMysql/

 To /path/to/libs/ (Zend Framework style) or /path/to/libs/AMysql/ (subprojects separated)

-Then make sure AMysql.php is included.
+Then include AMysql.php or have AMysql.php be autoloadable.